Next meeting: April 13, 2019 at 12:30 p.m.

-Francine Busby (Chair Emeritus of the San Diego Democratic Party) will speak on the Election Results.
-Terra Lawson-Remer (Flip the 49th Co-Leader) will speak on how we changed this district through a combined effort of many activist groups, and what’s next for North County.
+Francine Busby (Chair Emeritus of the San Diego Democratic Party) will spoke on the Election Results.
+Terra Lawson-Remer (Flip the 49th Co-Leader) spoke on how we changed this district through a combined effort of many activist groups, and what’s next for North County.

 Meeting October 6